alkalim/ryzen-catalina/README.md

 ## Introduction

-This guide is based on my personal experience of installing Hackintosh Catalina on a Ryzen system running Windows 10.
+This guide is based on my personal experience of installing Hackintosh macOS Catalina on an AMD Ryzen system (sometimes called "Ryzentosh") running Windows 10.
 I created this guide specifically for newcomers (like myself) because I found it difficult to start building my own system without spending many hours on reading forums and serious in-depth guides.
 Some people just want an easy one-off exercise and this guide tries to help.
 No prior Hackintosh knowledge is required to follow this guide.

-This repo also contains my OpenCore files (for versions 0.5.5-0.5.6, 0.5.8-0.5.9) and config.plist just in case you have the same (or very similar) hardware.
+This repo also contains my OpenCore ("OC") files (for selected OC versions from 0.5.5 and up) and `config.plist` just in case you have the same (or very similar) hardware.
 Do not use these files without changes unless you have the same motherboard model.

 ## Terminology

 * _Kext_ - macOS Kernel EXTension.
 Kext is much like a device driver in Windows.
 Hackintosh requires some Kexts to boot macOS properly.
 * _EFI_ - Extensible Firmware Inrterface.
 Basically, EFI is a new way to boot operating system.
 Prior to EFI booting process involved dealing with MBR records.
 * _ESP_ - EFI System Partition.
 ESP is a disk partition formatted as FAT32 and designated specifically for booting.
+Some also insist that ESP must have volume label "EFI".
 * _Plist_ - Property list.
-Plist is a file in an XML format used by macOS and many macOS-related tools and programs to store settings and object properties.
+Plist is a file in an XML format used by macOS and many macOS-related tools and programs to store. settings and object properties.
 * _Boot loader_ - A software responsible for booting macOS.
 Currently there are two boot loaders in active use - Clover and OpenCore.

 ## Resources and Tools

 ### References and Guides
-1. Amd-osx.com Vanilla Guide: https://vanilla.amd-osx.com/ (good starting point but instructions are pretty basic)
-2. Snazzy Labs video: https://www.youtube.com/watch?v=l_QPLl81GrY (the mother of all AMD Catalina Hackintosh videos) - you should watch this before doing anything
+1. Snazzy Labs video: https://www.youtube.com/watch?v=l_QPLl81GrY (the mother of all AMD Catalina Hackintosh videos) - you should watch this before doing anything
-3. OpenCore Install Guide: https://dortania.github.io/OpenCore-Install-Guide/ and especially AMD part: https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html (an official guide, read it if you ran into problems)
+2. OpenCore Install Guide: https://dortania.github.io/OpenCore-Install-Guide/ and especially AMD part: https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html (an official guide, read it if you ran into problems)
-4. OpenCore Vanilla Guide, Step by Step: [https://www.olarila.com/topic/8918-opencore-vanilla-guide](https://www.olarila.com/topic/8918-opencore-vanilla-guide-step-by-step-full-dsdt-patched-or-ssdt/) by MaLd0n (very long and detailed sequence of instructions, covers AMD and Intel)
+3. OpenCore Vanilla Guide, Step by Step: [https://www.olarila.com/topic/8918-opencore-vanilla-guide](https://www.olarila.com/topic/8918-opencore-vanilla-guide-step-by-step-full-dsdt-patched-or-ssdt/) by MaLd0n (very long and detailed sequence of instructions, covers AMD and Intel)
+4. AMD OS X forums: https://forum.amd-osx.com/index.php - Ryzentosh community

 ### Required Software
 The software below is required for installation from Windows.